eamwind/BrewControlPi/README.md

 Now you can solder three wires, one for each button and one for the neutral.
 It's a really good idea to be careful here and don't short the board.
 Check circuit continuity and the function of the buttons with a multimeter.

 ## Hardware wiring
 Wiring the Raspberry Pi requires some creative work assuming you're also using the 3.5" LCD screen.
+The screen uses pins 1-26 so you need to share the 5v and 3.3v pins.
+I accomplished this with homemade connectors lying flat between the pins and the fat connector.
+I also 3d printed a connector for the remaining pins to hold everything together in the little project box.`1QWDX

+Honestly if you're buying stuff new, maybe go with a screen that connects through hdmi and usb.
 You need the 5v, 3.3v, ground, and 3 data pins.
 I used pins 36, 38, and 40, or GPIO 16,20, and 21.
 I'll be using their GPIO numbers.
 GPIO 16 is for the (+) button, GPIO 20 is for the (-) button, and GPIO 21 is for the DS1820 temperature sensor.
 I recommend going through [someone else's wiring tutorial](https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/) for the temperature sensor.
 There are good ones on the internet, and you can test your sensors first.
 I connected 3.3V, ground and GPIO 21 to the correct wires on the temperature sensors.
 As for controlling the buttons, I used a board with two optocouplers on it for simplicity.
 The couplers are JQC-3FF-S-Z. Importantly they are 5v controllable.